mlund/jupyter-course/README.md

   - their own research, presenting data analysis and theory behind a manuscript or published paper.
-The Notebook should be written such that it could act as supporting information (SI) for a journal.
+The Notebook should be written such that it can act as supporting information (SI) for a journal.

   - _or_ a Notebook presenting a text-book topic of choice and aimed at students.
     The notebook should include rich documentation, use interactive graphs, and